stephen-lazaro/Misc/README.md

 this discrepancy.

 Mostly, I write in Python, then Java, then Scala, then Haskell, then Erlang, then Elixir, then OCaml, then (hopefully) F#; these are my languages.
 If you have any questions, shoot me an email at stephen.lazaro@gmail.com.
+It should be understood that
+I make an effort to rewrite algorithms in multiple languages in accordance with their idioms.
+I want to learn how to program not how to program x language of choice.